 UCF received the first of its two SSS grants in 2010.
 Through funding from this grant, the PRIME STEM Project was conceptualized and implemented at UCF.
 PRIME STEM supports students in Science, Technology, Engineering, and Math (STEM), as well as Health Sciences majors.
 The institution was notified in fall 2015 that it had been re-funded for PRIME STEM and funded for a second SSS grant, Project BEST that serves students across all majors at UCF.

 Combined, the two programs provide services to 268 qualified students (124 PRIME STEM, 144 Project BEST) who meet program eligibility requirements.
 All scholars have an opportunity to receive advice and assistance with course selection (supplemental advising), academic tutoring, information about and assistance with applying for federal financial aid, assistance with applying for graduate/professional school, education and training for economic/financial literacy, mentoring, and cultural events.

-For more information about the SDES TRiO Center and the application process, see our Frequently Asked Questions (FAQ) page.
+For more information about the TRIO Programs and the application process, see our Frequently Asked Questions (FAQ) page.